philwhiles/frettler/README.md

 - -s or --strings followed by your preferred tuning to override the instruments default tuning.
 Need to use drop D tuning? just use '-s D,A,D,G,B,E'.
 - -f or --frets N will display either horizontal or vertical views with N frets instead of the default 12 for each instrument.
 - -c or --chords an optional flag, with slightly different meanings to each view, see above.
-- -l or --labels followed by one of 'notes' or 'intervals'.
-Instead of the default note label being displayed, frettler will instead display the interval(*) of each note.
+- -i or --intervals an optional flad which makes Frettler display the note intervals(*) instead of the default note name.
-- -d or --display followed by one of 'colour' or 'mono'.
-Instead of the default coloured display of notes (or intervals!) frettler can display its diagrams sans colour.
+- -m or --mono an optional flag which will make Frettler display its diagrams sans colour.

 (*) The interval labels use the following convention :
 "P1" - perfect_unison/root